eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - **Wallet Secure Cryptographic Application (WSCA):** an application that manages critical assets by being linked to and using the cryptographic and non-cryptographic functions provided by the Wallet Secure Cryptographic Device.
+Different types of WSCD generally use different types of WSCA.
+For example, if the WSCD is a remote HSM, the WSCA may be (but does not have to be) a dedicated firmware module.
+If the WSCD is a external smartcard or an internal e-SIM or embedded Secure Element, the WSCA takes the form of a dedicated JavaCard applet running on the e-SIM or SE.
+If the WSCD is a local native WSCD, the WSCD is integrated into the OS of the User device.
 The WSCA interfaces directly with the Wallet Instance.
 For more details see [Section 4.5](#45-wscd-architecture-types).
 - **Wallet Provider backend (WPB**): The Wallet Provider backend offers Users